-The aims of the European Lung Foundation in 2022/23 are to continue to translate the work of respiratory professionals to the public and patients to improve knowledge about lung disease specifically.

-To improve patient and public influence on respiratory health and medicine.
+The aims of the European Lung Foundation in 2023/2024 are to continue to translate the work of respiratory professionals to the public and patients to improve knowledge about lung disease specifically and to improve patient and public influence on respiratory health and medicine.

-The European Lung Foundation will also continue working on its current EU projects, as well as being involved with a number of new project applications in 2022/23 - fitting into both of the aims of the European Lung Foundation.
+The European Lung Foundation will also continue working on its current EU projects, as well as potentially being involved with a number of new projects and project applications in 2023/2024, including its first application as coordinator.